afruzaakter/gs-rings/README.md

-# How to
+# Golder Silver Rings

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://preeminent-bublanina-62554a.netlify.app/).

 ## Available Scripts